 Somatic Movement Educator & Practitioner in Body-Mind Centering®

 Rosalyn is the principal teacher and founder of SOEL est. in 2014 offering one to one private sessions in somatics movement education of Body-Mind Centering®, community workshops, weekend intensives and creative mentorships.
 She facilitates and convenes the Experiential Anatomy course: Holistic Studies in Human Anatomy

 She has a BA Hons degree in Dance and Combined Studies (1994), in 2006 she studied at Schumacher College in Devon in Goethean Science and Deep Ecology, she has a Diploma in Anatomy & Physiology and a Masters Degree in Creative Education (Thesis: Experiential Learning in Human Anatomy in Higher Education).
 In 2013 Rosalyn was funded by HEFCE to research evolutionary mentoring for the university sectors PGCHE teaching certificate.

 As the founding director of SOEL, (School of Experiential Learning) Rosalyn is dedicated to interdisciplinary learning through experience, movement, hands-on touch, art, symbol and pattern language alongside intellectual and conceptual ways of knowing.
 She has taught in many contexts including state and private sector in performing arts, science and education.
 She has been practicing and teaching somatics for over 20 years and has an extensive portfolio in this field of movement education.

-Between 2003 and 2014 Rosalyn was an associate lecturer at Dartington College of Arts and then Falmouth University and it was during this period that she began her formal training and research in the interdisciplinary field of experiential anatomy.
-Her research into somatics as a paradigm for knowing self and world, and as an approach to teaching practice, as an approach to performance making, and as an approach to shepherding & farming has been at the heart of her work and life ever since.
-She still occasionally works in the university sector and currently guest lectures at Exeter University.
+During the period between 2003 and 2014 Rosalyn was an associate lecturer at Dartington College of Arts and then Falmouth University and it was during this period that she began to develop her training and research in the interdisciplinary field of experiential anatomy.
+Her research into somatics as a paradigm for knowing self and world; as an approach to teaching practice, as an approach to performance making, and as an approach to shepherding & farming has been at the heart of her work and life ever since.
+Rosalyn still regularly guest lectures at Exeter University in the Theatre department.

 Rosalyn is certified as a Somatic Movement Educator & therapeutic Practitioner in Body-mind Centering® by the School for Body-mind Centering® and she is a member of its professional body the BMCA.
 She has worked regularly with Bonnie Bainbridge Cohen, Andrea Olsen, Karen McHose and Eva Schmale and has been studying our embryological origins with Bonnie Bainbridge Cohen since 2004.